sultana0423/Front-End-Challenges/README.md

 9- Gradient Background

 10- Basic HTML Page:

 Create a simple html page that contains the following:
 Header with company name or logo and nav links (does not need to be functional) Body with a header and content
 Footer

+11- HTML/CSS loading screen page

+Create a simple fullscreen page that has a loader at the center of the page with pure CSS only.

+- Loader must be at the center of the page
+- Be creative and use your own code
+- Make use of animations if possible